74th Annual Dvořákova Nelahozeves Festival

 When Flavor is the Conductor

 Dvořák’s iconic 9th Symphony continues to inspire to this day — and it’s the driving force behind our new beer, Dvořákova 9, crafted under the direction of Lenka Straková, head brewer at the Elektrárna brewery.
 Discover a refreshing taste that blends Czech and American hops, mirroring Dvořák’s own transatlantic influence.
-You can find this beer at the Antonín Dvořák Birth House, at Bistro Skála near Nelahozeves Castle, and at the Lobkowicz Palace at Prague Castle.
+You can find this beer at the Antonín Dvořák Birth House and at Bistro Skála near Nelahozeves Castle.

 Programs & Events